isaacnmm/pestpolicy-hugo2XX/content/posts/do-opossums-carry-rabies/index.md

 Leptospirosis causes flu-like symptoms and is caused by bacteria in contaminated bodily fluids and urine from infected Opossum.

-The disease may infect rodents, [squirrels](https://pestpolicy.com/how-long-do-squirrels-live/), skunks, and raccoons but fail to show outright signs.
+The disease may infect rodents, [squirrels](https://pestpolicy.com/how-long-do-squirrels-live/),skunks, and raccoons but fail to show outright signs.

 The disease can be passed on to humans through contact with infected animal's urine or by breathing in infectious droplets from an animal sneezing or coughing nearby.